L36D/blowfish/content/About/index.en.md

 ## Friendship as true love
 The truth above all these appearences lies in the lies of tradition.

-- Friendship as true love
+Every human being love to be loved.
+Whatever love is, love is the true beauty behind all the beautiness
-- Why I am a loner?
+## Why I am a loner?

 # A philosopher
 - Why I am philosopher?